 Another initiative established under the Natural Resource Challenge program is creation of a national network of Learning Centers.
 National Park Service Research Learning Centers are designed to increase the effectiveness and communication of research and science results in national parks through facilitating the use of parks for scientific inquiry, supporting science-informed decision making, communicating the relevance of and providing access to knowledge gained through scientific research, and promoting science literacy and resource stewardship.
 An important theme underlying the Learning Center concept is multidisciplinary collaboration and the involvement of natural resource agencies among all levels of government, including regional Native American tribes and educational institutions.
 Implementation of this initiative varies widely among different parks.
 Glacier National Park converted two Mission 66 houses in the headquarters area at West Glacier to office space and temporary facilities for visiting scientists.
 The Glacier National Park unit, aptly named the "Crown of the Continent Research Learning Center" (CCRLC), serves Waterton-Glacier International Peace Park, Grant-Kohrs National Historic Ranch, and Little Bighorn National Battlefield.
 The Director of the CCRLC is Tara Carolin.

-If you have questions about Science and Nature in Glacier or any other general questions about the park, please e-mail us.
-A park naturalist will read your email and respond or forward it to the most appropriate park office for response.
+If you have questions about Nature, Science or Research in Glacier, or any other general questions about the park, please e-mail us.
+A park naturalist will respond or forward it to the most appropriate park office for response.